Edited: 29th November 2017

-My original and site specific story and unique illustrations can be seen throughout December at 2 Derby Street, Ormskirk.
+This project was a fantastically exciting commission from West Lancashire Borough Council in 2015.
+The site specific story and illustrations were shown throughout December 2015 and January 2016 at 2 Derby Street, Ormskirk.
 Lancashire L39 2BY

 Goose and The Gingerbread Moons